gitskarios/Gitskarios/README.md

     If you want distinc apps for debug and release, you should generate two applications.

-Then, you need to define a gradle.properties in your home folder (C:\User, /home/user....), with the following content:
+Then, you need to define a gradle.properties in your home folder (C:\User, /home/user....), or export variables to your System, with the following content:

 ``` groovy
 SIGN_FILE={keystore_path}